Almadén: Daily life

-Despite these good offerings, the danger of death or sickness from mercury poisoning was always present.
-24% of convicts at Almadén between 1566 and 1593 died before their release dates, most often because of mercury poisoning.
+Despite these positive offerings, the danger of death or sickness from mercury poisoning was always present.
+Twenty-four percent of convicts at Almadén between 1566 and 1593 died before their release dates, most often because of mercury poisoning.
 Nearly all prisoners experienced discomfort due to mercury exposure.
 Common symptoms included severe pains in any part of the body, trembling limbs, and loss of sanity.
 Most of the men at the furnaces died from poisoning.